Bridges

 Not something that takes every effort we have in our minds and bodies to keep and secure.

-Peace, justice, and love needn’t be fought for.
+A place where peace, justice, and love needn't be fought for.

 A reason why we are in this constant numbing struggle generation after generation is the gap called racism.

-Generation after generation has sunk foundations, pillars of stone, and steel deep into the river bank.
+Generation after generation has sunk foundations, pillars of stone and steel, deep into the riverbank.

 All in the effort to build that bridge.